dannydeezy/twitter-imposters/README.md

     access_token_secret: ''
 };
 ```
-4. Run the app with the username of the legitimate account you want to find imposters for
+4. Run the app with the username of the legitimate account you want to find imposters for.
+Script will prompt you if you'd like to report them.
 ```
 node find.js pierre_rochard
 ```